-Investment in the GF Strategic Bond Fund involves foreign currencies and may be subject to fluctuations in value due to movements in exchange rates.
+Investment in the Strategic Bond Fund involves foreign currencies and may be subject to fluctuations in value due to movements in exchange rates.
 The value of fixed income securities will fall if the issuer is unable to repay its debt or has its credit rating reduced.
 Generally, the higher the perceived credit risk of the issuer, the higher the rate of interest.
 Bond markets may be subject to reduced liquidity.
-The Fund may invest in emerging markets/soft currencies and in financial derivative instruments, both of which may have the effect of increasing volatility.
+The Fund may invest in derivatives.
 The use of derivatives may create leverage or gearing.
 A relatively small movement in the value of a derivative's underlying investment may have a larger impact, positive or negative, on the value of a fund than if the underlying investment was held instead.